kouzber123/Epoll.WebApp/readme.md

 This is the backend

-Created with c# and mongoDB
+Created with c# and mongoDB as it was requested

 Basic Get, Post and Put operations using .net api app framework and connecting it to the mongoDB cloud servers

- model for our database what is a poll below is our model
+ model for our database what is a poll below is our model we dont need to define the id of our data because bsonId does it for us

         public class EpollModel